Dell M1000e: LCD screen

-On the front-side of the chassis there is a small hidden LCD screen with 3 buttons: one 4 way directional button allowing one to navigate through the menus on the screen and two "on/off" push buttons which work as an "OK" or "Escape" button.
+On the front-side of the chassis there is a small hidden LCD with 3 buttons: one 4 way directional button allowing one to navigate through the menus on the screen and two "on/off" push buttons which work as an "OK" or "Escape" button.
 The screen can be used to check the status of the enclosure and the modules in it: one can for example check active alarms on the system, get the IP address of the CMC of KVM, check the system-names etc. Especially for an environment where there are more enclosures in one datacenter it can be useful to check if one are working on the correct enclosure.
-Unlike the rack or tower-servers there are only a very limited set of indicators on individual servers: a blade server has a power-led and (local) disc-activity led's but no LCD display offering one any alarms, hostnames etc. Nor are there LED's for I/O activity: this is all combined in this little screen giving one information on both the enclosure as well as information over the inserted servers, switches, fans, power-supplies etc.
+Unlike the rack or tower-servers there are only a very limited set of indicators on individual servers: a blade server has a power-led and (local) disc-activity led's but no LCD offering one any alarms, hostnames etc. Nor are there LED's for I/O activity: this is all combined in this little screen giving one information on both the enclosure as well as information over the inserted servers, switches, fans, power-supplies etc.

-The LCD screen can also be used for the initial configuration of an unconfigured chassis.
-One can use the LCD screen to set the interface-language and to set the IP address of the CMC for further CLI or web-based configuration.
+The LCD can also be used for the initial configuration of an unconfigured chassis.
+One can use the LCD to set the interface-language and to set the IP address of the CMC for further CLI or web-based configuration.

 During normal operation the display can be "pushed" into the chassis and is mainly hidden.
 To use it one would need to pull it out and tilt it to read the screen and have access to the buttons.